-Early recognition of TB Some specific action items include: Screen all patients for signs and symptoms of TB and isolate immediately if suspected.
-Check for abnormal chest x-ray.
-Test sputum for Acid-fast Bacillus (AFB).
+Early recognition of TB Some specific action items include: · Screen all patients for signs and symptoms of TB and isolate immediately if suspected. · Check for abnormal chest x-ray. · Test sputum for Acid-fast Bacillus (AFB). .
 Test for TB by TB skin test (TST) or by TB blood test (IGRA) if indicated.
-Management of TB patients Some specific action items include: Place surgical mask on patient when transferring to room or out of room for a procedure. • Ensure patient is in designated negative pressure room (verify room is negative) - notify the infection prevention department.
-Keep door closed securely.
-Wear N95 respirator or PAPR when entering the room.
-Teach patient to cover mouth and nose with tissue when coughing, sneezing, etc. Maintain isolation until the patient: Has three consecutive negative sputums for AFB (Acid-fast Bacillus) smear.
-Consult with infection prevention prior to removal of patient from isolation.
-Initiate/continue treatment as directed by practitioner.
-Educate patient regarding TB and medication importance.
-Ensure follow-up care.
-Notify local health department at time of positive culture results and at discharge.
+Management of TB patients Some specific action items include: • Place surgical mask on patient when transferring to room or out of room for a procedure. • Ensure patient is in designated negative pressure room (verify room is negative) - notify the infection prevention department.
+Keep door closed securely. • Wear N95 respirator, PAPR/CAPR when entering the room. • Teach patient to cover mouth and nose with tissue when coughing, sneezing, etc. • Maintain isolation until the patient: o Has three consecutive negative sputums for AFB (Acid-fast Bacillus) smear. $\circ~$ There is a consult with infection prevention prior to removal of patient from isolation. • There is one negative sputum smear combined with a negative TB PCR. • NOTE: Negative IGRA (QuantiFERON - TB Gold) alone does NOT meet criteria for isolation discontinuation. • Initiate/continue treatment as directed by practitioner. • Educate patient regarding TB and medication importance. · Ensure follow-up care. · Notify local health department at time of positive culture results and at discharge.
 Note: A patient is no longer considered contagious after completing TWO WEEKS of effective therapy.
-Engineering controls Some specific action items include: Place patients on airborne precaution - room must be: Negative pressure.
-Air exhausted to outside or re-circulated through HEPA filtration.
-Use portable HEPA units in areas that do not meet the above requirements such as operating rooms or procedural areas: Perform case at end of the day/last case.
-Ensure room clearance after procedure.
-Notify plant engineering of airborne isolation so they can log air pressure daily
+Engineering controls Some specific action items include: • Place patients on airborne precaution - room must be: Negative pressure.

+o Air exhausted to outside or re-circulated through HEPA filtration.

+• Perform case at end of the day/last case.